 Event photography by Giovanna Elia

-Lighting and production lead by Polina Zakharova
+Lighting and production by Polina Zakharova

 DJ Sets by Mister_WorldWides, Brutalist Ikea, Daddy Long Legs, and DJ Handsome J